 By Pei Li and Julie Zhu

-Tencent and SAMR did not respond to Reuters requests for comment.
+Tencent and SAMR did not immediately respond to requests for comments when contacted by Reuters.

-(Reporting by Pei Li, Cheng Leng and Julie Zhu; Editing by Sumeet Chatterjee and Richard Pullin)
+(Reporting by Pei Li and Julie Zhu; Editing by Sumeet Chatterjee and Kenneth Maxwell)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)